onnovalkering/brane/docs/installation.md

 ---

 # Installation

+## CLI
 Both Linux and macOS are supported.
 When on Windows, use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).

-A complete Brane installation consists of a CLI application and an instance deployment.

-## CLI
-The only prerequisite for the CLI is Docker (19.03+) with the [BuildKit](https://github.com/docker/buildx) plugin:
+The only prerequisite for the <abbr title="Command-Line Interface">CLI</abbr> is Docker (19.03+) with the [BuildKit](https://github.com/docker/buildx) plugin:
 ```shell
 $ export DOCKER_BUILDKIT=1
 $ docker build --platform=local -o . git://github.com/docker/buildx